smallcreep/seeds-cucumber/README.md

 # cucumber-seeds
-Defenitions basic steps for automation test on cucumber
+Definitions basic steps for automation test on cucumber

 **ATTENTION**: We're still in a very early alpha version, the API may and _will_ change frequently.
 Please, use it at your own risk,